MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 This section demonstrates a different logging pattern: instead of parsing unstructured text logs like we do with LyrionMediaServer, we'll extract metadata from Airsonic's file paths and cache operations.

+(You can use your current working folder, `5-Lyrion-Airsonic-Grafana-Alerts`)

 * * *

 ### What Is Airsonic Advanced?